Data-Efficient Image Recognition with Contrastive Predictive Coding

+\paragraph{Image preprocessing: } The final CPC v2 image processing pipeline we adopt consists of the following steps.
+We first resize the image to 300$\times$300 pixels and randomly extract a 260$\times$260 pixel crop, then divide this image into a 6$\times$6 grid of 80$\times$80 patches.
+Then, for every patch: \begin{enumerate} \item Randomly choose two transformations from \citet{cubuk2018autoaugment} and apply them using default parameters. \item Using the primitives from \citet{de2018clinically}, randomly apply elastic deformation and shearing with a probability of 0.2.
+Randomly apply their color-histogram automentations with a probability of 0.2. \item Randomly apply the color augmentations from \citet{szegedy2014going} with a probability of 0.8. \item Randomly project the image to grey-scale with a probability of 0.25. \end{enumerate}

+\paragraph{Optimization details:} We train the network for the CPC objective using the Adam optimizer \citep{kingma2014adam} for 200 epochs, using a learning rate of 0.0004, $\beta_1 = 0.8$, $\beta_2 = 0.999$, $\epsilon=10^{-8}$ and Polyak averaging with a decay of 0.9999.
+We also clip gradients to have a maximum norm of 0.01.
+We train the model with a batch size of 512, which we spread across 32 workers.

-\subsection{Linear classification}
+\section{Linear classification}

-\begin{itemize} \item Model architecture: Having extracted 80$\times$80 patches with a stride of 32$\times$32 from a 240$\times$240 shaped input image, we end up with a grid of 6$\times$6 features (each of which is obtained from our ResNet-161 architecture).
-This gives us a [6,6,4096] tensor for the image.
-We then use a Batch-Normalization layer to normalize the features (without scale parameter) followed by a 1x1 convolution mapping each feature in the grid to the 1000 logits for ImageNet classification.
-We then spatially-mean-pool these logits to end up with the final log probabilities for the linear classification. \item Optimization details: We use Adam Optimizer with a learning rate of 5e-4.
-We train the model on a batch size of 512 images with 32 images per core spread over 16 workers. \end{itemize}
+\paragraph{Model architecture:} For linear classification we encode each image in the same way as during self-supervised pre-training (section \ref{sec:appendix_pretrain}), yielding a 6$\times$6 grid of 4096-dimensional features vectors.
+We then use Batch-Normalization \citep{ioffe2015batch} to normalize the features (omitting the scale parameter) followed by a 1$\times$1 convolution mapping each feature in the grid to the 1000 logits for ImageNet classification.
+We then spatially mean-pool these logits to end up with the final log probabilities for the linear classification.